BillsLasa/Machine-Learning-Brain-Tumor-Recognition---Python/README.md

 * **[Diagnóstico Hemorragia - BOSQUE ALEATORIO (MACHINE LEARNING).ipynb]**: This file contains the code documented in a notebook using google colab that trains and validates the Random Forest machine learning model to recognize the tumor.

-* **[Diagnóstico Hemorragia - BOSQUE ALEATORIO (MACHINE LEARNING).ipynb]**: This file contains the code documented in a notebook using google colab that trains and validates the Random Forest machine learning model to recognize the tumor.
+* **[GUI_ProyectoFinal_PDI.py]**: This file consists of the Python code that makes up the graphical user interface that will show whether or not there is a tumor in an MRI.
+It also contains the localization algorithm to indicate the lobe closest to the tumor.

 ## Screenshots 📷
 ![image](https://user-images.githubusercontent.com/118120048/203473828-05e3a774-e46b-4f84-85dd-5f1474cd7a00.png)